DEADLINE: 5:00 p.m., Thursday, February 24, 2022

 Please visit the Syracuse University Application Portal at https://syracuse.infoready4.com/#competitionDetail/1858350

-Thinking about submitting a proposal for a 2021 CUSE Grant?
-Three virtual information session are scheduled.
+Thinking about submitting a proposal for a 2022 CUSE Grant?
+Two virtual information sessions are scheduled.
 Additionally, Office Hours will be available for one-on-one consultation with the CUSE Grants Program Manager, Christina Leigh Docteur.
 Registration for all events is required.

 Slides and a recording of the sessions will be posted when they are available.

 CUSE Grant Application Humanities and Creative Arts Information Session